Tell Brak: Culture

 Northern Mesopotamia evolved independently from the south during the Late Chalcolithic / early and middle Northern Uruk (4000–3500 BC).
-This period was characterized by a strong emphasis on holy sites, among which, the Eye Temple was the most important in Tell Brak.
-The building containing "Eyes" idols in area TW was wood paneled, whose main room had been lined with wooden panels.
-The building also contained the earliest known semi columned facade, which is a character that will be associated with temples in later periods.
+This period was characterized by a strong emphasis on holy sites; the Eye Temple was among the most important of these in Tell Brak.
+The main room of the building containing "Eyes" idols in area TW was lined with wooden panels.
+The building also contained the earliest known semi-columned facade, a character also associated with temples in later periods.

 By late Northern Uruk and especially after 3200 BC, northern Mesopotamia came under the full cultural dominance of the southern Uruk culture, which affected Tell Brak's architecture and administration.
 The southern influence is most obvious in the level named the "Latest Jemdet Nasr" of the Eye Temple, which had southern elements such as cone mosaics.
 The Uruk presence was peaceful as it is first noted in the context of feasting; commercial deals during that period were traditionally ratified through feasting.
 The excavations in area TW revealed feasting to be an important local habit, as two cooking facilities, large amounts of grains, skeletons of animals, a domed backing oven and barbequing fire pits were discovered.
 Among the late Uruk materials found at Tell Brak is a standard text for educated scribes (the "Standard Professions" text), part of the standardized education taught in the 3rd millennium BC over a wide area of Syria and Mesopotamia.